 The shortfall was much smaller than the 30-100 billion euros predicted by markets, although many European banks have already raised capital during the financial crisis, and there remained some scepticism that the stress tests on European banks were not strict enough.

-U.S. stocks rose about 1 percent on Friday as GE (General Electric Company) shares jumped after the conglomerate increased its quarterly dividend by 20 percent, the latest in a string of bullish news from big U.S. multinationals which have helped ease concerns that the global economic recovery may be stalling.
+U.S. stocks rose about 1 percent on Friday as GE (General Electric Co) shares jumped after the conglomerate increased its quarterly dividend by 20 percent, the latest in a string of bullish news from big U.S. multinationals which have helped ease concerns that the global economic recovery may be stalling.

 Asian shares rose on Monday supported by the solid U.S. corporate earnings picture, while the euro moved higher as the bank tests showed no nasty surprises.